-The mean reading pretest score for ABE learners (226.3) suggests they typically would be able to handle most routine reading, writing, and computational tasks related to life roles, be able to read and interpret simplified and authentic materials on familiar topics, and write a simple accident or incident report.
-The mean reading pretest score for ASE/GED learners was 234.7, which indicates these learners were ready to begin GED preparation.
-The mean reading pretest score for ESL and Citizenship learners (206.5) suggests that these individuals would, on average, be able to satisfy basic survival needs and very routine social demands, understand simple learned phrases easily, and read and interpret simple material on familiar topics.
+The mean reading pretest score for ABE learners (226.5) suggests they typically would be able to handle most routine reading, writing, and computational tasks related to life roles, be able to read and interpret simplified and authentic materials on familiar topics, and write a simple accident or incident report.
+The mean reading pretest score for ASE/GED learners was 235.2, which indicates these learners were ready to begin GED preparation.
+The mean reading pretest score for ESL and Citizenship learners (207.9) suggests that these individuals would, on average, be able to satisfy basic survival needs and very routine social demands, understand simple learned phrases easily, and read and interpret simple material on familiar topics.
 Learners at this level may experience difficulty interpreting more complex job-related material, communicating on the telephone, or completing an application.
-The mean reading pretest score for CTE learners was 239.
+The mean reading pretest score for CTE learners was 240.5.
 Learners enrolled in a CTE program have an average of twelve years of schooling (see Figure 13).
-A higher percentage of these learners have a high school diploma or a higher degree (see Figure 10).
+A higher percentage of these learners have a H.S.
+Diploma or a higher degree (see Figure 10).